Surface concentration of transmission eigenfunctions: Generalized/approximate transmission eigenvalue problem

 since it is immediate to check that \eqref{almost_eigenpair} implies \beqnx \left\| \left(\mathcal{B}^{\kappa,Q}_{\partial D} - 1 \right) [\phi_\delta] \right\|^2_{L^2(\partial D)} = \delta \| \phi_\delta \|^2_{L^2} \leq \varepsilon \,. \eqnx With the above interpretation, we realize that the concept of the generalised transmission eigenvalue in Definition~\ref{almost_transmission} is intimately related to the concept of pseudospectrum of the operator $\mathcal{B}^{\kappa,Q}_{\partial D}$. \end{Remark}

-\begin{Remark} By \eqref{Decomposition} and \eqref{Hamiltonian}, it can be seen that the operator $\mathcal{A}^{\kappa,Q}_{\partial D}$ is compact and furthermore by \eqref{eq:new5} it is symmetric.
-Hence, the eigenvalues of the operator $\mathcal{A}^{\kappa,Q}_{\partial D}$ are real and have a cluster point $0$, as an approximation to a finite rank operator.
+\begin{Remark} we see from Corollary \ref{transmission_operator_corollary} that the eigenvalues of the operator $\mathcal{A}^{\kappa,Q}_{\partial D}$ are real and have a cluster point $0$, as an approximation to a finite rank operator.
 Hence, the union of all the eigenspaces for any fixed threshold away from $0$ is finite dimensional.
 In particular, $\mathbb{E}(\kappa,\varepsilon)$ in \eqref{eq:gs1} is finite dimensional and $\mathfrak{m}(\kappa,\varepsilon)$ is a finite number. \end{Remark}

 \begin{Remark} It is easily seen that an exact transmission eigenvalue is a generalised transmission eigenvalue.
 Hence, the generalised eigenspace $\mathbb{E}(\kappa,\varepsilon)$ contains the exact transmission eigenfunctions.
 Indeed, $\mathbb{E}(\kappa, 0)$ is an exact transmission eigenspace.
-For the numerical finding in \cite{CDHLW} as well as the examples presented in Fig.~1, considering the numerical errors, they are actually are certain generalised transmission eigenfunctions. \end{Remark}
+For the numerical finding in \cite{CDHLW} as well as the examples presented in Fig.~1, considering the numerical errors, they are actually certain generalised transmission eigenfunctions. \end{Remark}